WildGums/Orc.WorkspaceManagement/README.md

 	ServiceLocator.Default.RegisterType<IWorkspaceWriterService, MyWorkspaceWriterService>();

+# Initializing the workspace manager

+Because the workspace manager is using async, the initialization is a separate method.
+This gives the developer the option to load the workspace whenever it is required.
+To (optionally) initialize the workspace manager, use the code below:

+	await workspaceManager.Initialize();

-# Retrieving a type instance of the workspace
+# Retrieving a typed instance of the workspace

 The library contains extension methods for the *IWorkspaceManager* to retrieve a typed instance: